sboulema/VsixTools/src/Overview.md

 # Vsix Tools
 Vsix Tools is an extension for Azure DevOps that populates the version in a vsix manifest file from a build.

+# Set Vsix Version
+Set the version field in the source.extension.vsixmanifest file

 ## Parameters

 **Filename:**